MahmoudZohdy/Process-Injection-Techniques/README.md

 ```
 Usage: Process_Injection_Techniques.exe

-This wil print the injection technique that is implemented
+This wil print the injection technique that is implemented and how to use them
 ```

 ```